Elenalalala/web_scraping_hackathon/README.md

 You can access the tool here: [link to be added]

 ## technologies.
-- Front-end: React.js, HTML, CSS, deployed on Netlify
+- Front-end: React.js, HTML, CSS, Google fonts
 - Back-end: Node.js, MongoDB, deployed on [Heroku]
 - Web-scraping: Node.js, Puppeteer
+- Deployment: Netlify, Heroku

 ## key features.
 - Developed a NoSQL database (MongoDB) to store data on stocks